Creating a beautiful union between movement building and grant making.

 When people do and act, learning deepens

 It allows successful approaches to advocacy to scale-out and scale up from the grassroots.
 It is learning from (and in fact welcoming) mistakes (and in some cases failure) and being open to solutions that takes the whole movement out of our comfort zone.
 It is what is essential to catalyse transformative change for the trailblazers and frontrunners that are needed to rise to the challenges ahead of us.
+You can read the progress on co-creating the TLF in a blog called Digging In!

 The design of the grant making model through the pooled fund is also in service of strengthening the movement building and (un-)learning, abiding by the principles of co-creation and collaboration, rather than competition.
 This is what we already learned from the first Request for Proposals issued in December 2021 and based on these learnings we have been working on a different design, moving closer to participatory grant making.